QUANTITATIVE DATA ANALYSIS

 Graduate capabilities & intended learning outcomes

-01. Develop effective questionnaires and survey procedures to acquire high quality, valid and reliable primary data.
+01. Conduct a survey that produces high quality, valid and reliable data.

-02. Provide a full and accurate explanation of relevant univariate and multivariate techniques to analyse different types of data and the underlying model assumptions that underpin these techniques.
+02. Provide a full and accurate explanation of relevant univariate and multivariate techniques and the assumptions that underpin these techniques.

-03. Demonstrate the ability to apply various data analysis techniques using relevant statistical software.
+04. Demonstrate the ability to apply data analysis techniques using relevant statistical software.